jacksund/simmate/docs/getting_started/overview.md

 # Getting Started Tutorials

-Welcome! :partying_face:

-These tutorials will help introduce you to Simmate, whether you're new to coding or a python expert.
+Welcome! :partying_face: These tutorials will help introduce you to Simmate, whether you're new to coding or a python expert.

 ### Expected duration

-#### Beginners
+**Python Experts:** Tutorials 1-4 will take under 1 hour total, while tutorials 5-8 (optional) will take 2-3 hours total

-If you're new to coding, we suggest you dedicate one day (1-2 hrs) per tutorial in order to fully grasp the concepts introduced in each.
+**Beginners:** If you're new to coding, we suggest you dedicate one day (1-2 hrs) per tutorial in order to fully grasp the concepts introduced in each.
 Please note that tutorials 5-8 cover advanced topics and are entirely optional.

-#### Python Experts
-Tutorials 1-4 will take under 1 hour total, while tutorials 5-8 (optional) will take 2-3 hours total

 ### Getting help